Blue Klonopin (Clonazepam) pills scattered from an open prescription bottle on a white background

 Accounting for 30% of cases, Klonopin overdose treatment in the form of flumazenil can reverse the effects.

-Clonazepam and alcohol
+Klonopin and alcohol

-Alcohol should not be consumed alongside Clonazepam.
+Alcohol should not be consumed alongside Klonopin.

 Mixing Klonopin with alcohol or drugs will only decrease its benefits.
-Additionally, using alcohol and drugs whilst on a prescription for Clonazepam will increase the drug’s adverse side effects, such as sedation.
+Additionally, using alcohol and drugs whilst on a prescription for Klonopin will increase the drug’s adverse side effects, such as sedation.
 This will increase your risk of suffering an accident, accidental overdose, respiratory arrest, coma and even death.

 If you have issues with drug addiction

-One of the main risks associated with Clonazepam use is that you can quickly build a tolerance to the effects of the drug.
+One of the main risks associated with Klonopin use is that you can quickly build a tolerance to the effects of the drug.
 This means that the drug becomes less effective over time and that the original symptoms it was prescribed to treat can return.

 If you become tolerant of these effects, it is essential to consult your physician and not increase the dose on your own accord.
 This can be tempting, especially in the case of rebound anxiety.
 However, tolerance will only continue to develop and can quickly turn into prescription drug dependence